oddbird/oddleventy/content/blog/2016/css-grid-layout.md

 ### Grid-specific CSS Properties

 Over the next few months we will be writing more about CSS Grid Layout.
-In the meantime, [CSS-Tricks posted a guide] from Chris House [Chris House] that explains each of the below properties in great detail.
+In the meantime, [CSS-Tricks posted a guide] from [Chris House] that explains each of the below properties in great detail.

 [CSS-Tricks posted a guide]: https://css-tricks.com/snippets/css/complete-guide-grid/
 [Chris House]: https://chris.house/